andrearosasco/clearconf/README.md

 ClearConf is a Python configuration management library that provides a clean, hierarchical way to define and manage configurations through Python classes.

+Defining configurations in python makes accessing them simpler and more dynamic.

 ## Core Concepts

 ### BaseConfig Class